 - provides you with accommodation as part of your wages/salary, but makes you pay more for it than you should be by law.
 Find out more about:

 - threatens to harm you or your family if you don’t cooperate

 - keeps your passport, or

-An employer must provide an employee with a copy of their individual employment agreement.
-Keep the agreement in a safe place.
+- An employer must give an employee a copy of their individual employment agreement.
+Keep your agreement in a safe place.

-- the amount and dates you’re paid, and
+- the amount and dates you are paid, and

 - any amounts taken from your payments by your employer.